cm-jones/cramer/README.md

 It's named after the Genevan mathematician [Gabriel Cramer](https://en.wikipedia.org/wiki/Gabriel_Cramer), who is probably most well-known for his discovery of Cramer's rule: a formula to solve a system of linear equations of the form $Ax = b$ using determinants (if and only if there is a unique solution, i.e., A is invertible).

-While I'm aware that there are better linear algebra libraries out there, I wanted to create one that was simple, easy to understand, and that doesn't try to do too much.
-Cramer's codebase is small, readable, and maintainable.
+I realize that there are other (and much better) linear algebra libraries out there, but I wanted to create one that was easy to understand, maintain, and use.
 Think of it as a slimmed down version of [Eigen](https://gitlab.com/libeigen/eigen).

 ## Features